 A federated environment in Scalr is a designated environment that you explicitly grant access to from another environment.
 By default, environments are isolated from one another to maintain security and separation of concerns.
 Federation creates a secure, one-way bridge, allowing workspaces in a designated downstream environment to access resources and trigger actions in an upstream environment.
 This capability is the foundation for building automated, cross-environment workflows.

-By creating this federated relationship, you unlock automation capabilities that are normally restricted to a single environment.
-Specifically, federation is the key to enabling two core Scalr features across your organizational structure: run triggers and state sharing.
-This allows you to build automated pipelines where a successful run in one environment can kick off a job in a completely different one.
-It also enables workspaces to securely access the outputs from infrastructure in other environments, such as a VPC ID or database endpoint, without manual intervention.
+This relationship opens up automation that is normally restricted to a single environment.
+Federation is what lets two Scalr features cross environment boundaries: run triggers and state sharing.
+With them, a successful run in one environment can kick off a job in a completely different one, and workspaces can read the outputs from infrastructure elsewhere, like a VPC ID or database endpoint, without anyone copying values by hand.

 If federated environments are not used, there is no way to trigger runs or share state between workspaces in different environments.
-This solves the Terraform workspace dependencies in a highly secure way.
+Federation is how Scalr handles those Terraform workspace dependencies while keeping the environments separate by default.

 A run trigger in Scalr creates a dependency between workspaces, where a successful run in an upstream workspace automatically initiates a run in a downstream workspace.
 This is ideal for scenarios where a change in one component of your infrastructure should prompt an update in another.